sematext/sematext-agent-java/README.md

 ```bash
 -Dcom.sun.management.jmxremote -Dcom.sun.management.jmxremote.port=3000 -Dcom.sun.management.jmxremote.ssl=false -Dcom.sun.management.jmxremote.authenticate=false
 ```
-VM arguments to the Java startup process.
-Then you can setup new app by running the following command:
+to startup arguments of Java process you wish to monitor.
+Then you can setup new App by running the following command:

 ```bash
 sudo bash /opt/spm/bin/setup-spm  \